Lansa-18/hng-internship-stage0/README.md

 - **XSS Prevention**: No dynamic HTML injection
 - **Content Security**: Proper meta tags and safe practices

-## 📝 License

-This project is created for the HNG Internship Stage 0 task.
-Feel free to use it as a reference or starting point for your own profile cards.

 ## 🤝 Contributing

 This is a learning project for HNG Internship, but suggestions and improvements are welcome!